 How to describe the product to your target persona?

 How does the product fit in with your broader positioning?

 What marketing activities do you need to sell the product?

-Content about the space and industry
+Content about the industry

 Content about how to maximize product value

 Content that drives upsells of new products or services

 Each of these are an important part of the customer marketing mix.
 Let’s break them down:

 Despite the incredible digital channels marketers have today, large trade shows are still a powerful force in the marketing world.
 These typically involve vendors setting up massive booths in a convention center with thousands of attendees (ideally target persona customers) wandering through the maze of vendors, learning about new products and sometimes purchasing on the spot.